ptjung/spellcast-auto-solver/README.md

 X_BASE_SWAP_OPTION_PX - Number of pixels from left of entire screen Y_BASE_SWAP_OPTION_PX - Number of pixels from top of entire screen
 ```
-The values to use should follow this guideline:
+The values to use should follow this guideline (cropped, coordinates should reflect whole screen!):

 <img src="https://i.imgur.com/z9dXkS8.png" width="300"> <img src="https://i.imgur.com/cUfbhlk.png" width="300">